CONTENTS

 Gertrude M. NORRIS daughter 4 born Bristol

 Charles James LAVER (b.
-1868) went to London to 'seek his fortune' and joined the Metropolitan Police as a mounted constable.
-According to "The Parson's Quarter Companion" he was also very musical and played several instruments competently and wrote musical scores.
+1869) went to London to 'seek his fortune' and joined the Metropolitan Police as a mounted constable.
+According to "The Parson's Quarter Companion"he was also very musical and played several instruments competently and wrote musical scores.
 When he returned to visit his sister and cousins in North Cadbury he always brought his cornet with him and played it up at Green Lane to a very appreciative audience - the local dairy herd!
-Charles married Ethel Ida BROUGHTON in Wandsworth, London in 1900.
-Ethel was born in Wandsworth in about 1878 and was the daughter of John and Sarah Ann BROUGHTON.
-This is how they appear in the 1901 census:
+Charles married Ethel Ida BROUGHTON on 17th September 1900 in St Stephen, Wandsworth, London.
+Ethel was born in Wandsworth on 3rd September 1878 and was the daughter of John and Sarah Ann BROUGHTON.
+Charles and Ethel had two children together, both born in Wandsworth - Charles Percival, born 15th July 1901 and Edith May, born 3rd April 1903.
+This is how they appear in the 1901 and 1911 censuses:

 Charles J. LAVER aged 32 Police Constable born North Cadbury, Somerset